-In FY 2020, there were two separations from the agency, and two interagency transfers.
-The Agency hired three employees so far in FY20 and as of May 2020, the agency has no vacant positions available.
-The longest tenured employee has been with the agency for 22 years.
-Nine of the current staff members have been with the agency for less than 2 years.
+In FY 2021, there were four separations from the agency, and two interagency transfers.
+The Agency has hired a new Assistant Director in FY21 and as of May 2021, the agency has four vacant positions available.
+The longest tenured employee has been with the agency for 24 years.
+Seven of the current staff members have been with the agency for less than 2 years.